wso2-extensions/identity-outbound-auth-github/docs/README.md

 | 1.0.0| 5.1.0, 5.2.0, 5.3.0, 5.4.1, 5.4.0, 5.5.0, 5.7.0    |
 | 1.0.1| 5.1.0, 5.2.0, 5.3.0, 5.4.1, 5.4.0, 5.5.0, 5.7.0    |

-## Deploying Github artifacts
+## Deploying Github Artifacts
 You can either download the Github artifacts or build the authenticator from the source.
 You can also upgrade your older Github authenticators.

-1. To download the Github artifacts, visit the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812).
+1. To download the Github artifacts,
+    1. Visit the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812) and download the artifacts.
+    2. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the `<IS-Home>/repository/components/dropins` directory.

 2. To build from the source,
     1. Stop the WSO2 Identity Server if it is already running.
     2. To build the authenticator, navigate to the `identity-outbound-auth-github` directory and execute the following command in a command prompt.